 Eighty-year-old Vaswani now oversees Tolaram Group, a Singapore-headquartered company with an estimated value of US$1.8 billion.
 Tolaram is building a port in Nigeria, producing paper in Estonia, running a bank in Indonesia and supplying power in India.
 It has food production and distribution operations across Africa and sells to more than 75 countries.
 The company is expanding into digital services and plans to add a hedge fund to its wealth operations, a report by Bloomberg said.

 The Tolaram Group is a conglomerate of companies with diverse interests in the manufacturing, trading, and distribution sectors.
-Founded by Mr Sitaram Tolaram in 1949, the group has grown to be one of India’s most respected conglomerates with an annual turnover exceeding Rs.
+Founded by Mr Sitaram Tolaram in 1949, the group has become one of India’s most respected conglomerates with an annual turnover exceeding Rs.
 1 lakh crore (USD 18 billion).

 The article by Bloomberg focuses on how one family changed its fortunes by turning its small business into a multinational business conglomerate.

-Taking risks and keeping family members from occupying specific jobs were the critical virtues that made the business as big as it is now, experts said.
+Experts said that taking risks and keeping family members from occupying specific jobs were the critical virtues that made the business as big as it is now.

 “The Tolaram expansion over the past decades has been one of extreme growth,” said Oriano Lizza, a strategist at CMC Markets Plc told Bloomberg.
-He added the backbone of the company’s success was diversification and the element of risk taken to expand into many countries and businesses.
+He added that the backbone of the company’s success was diversification and the risk taken to expand into many countries and businesses.

 “In my family, you got handed over the reins at an early age.
 Unlike today, there was no need to study first.”